 Like with anything you can put in a lot of effort or none and just hope for the best.

-You will have only one shot at getting a diversion and your best shot is getting help from lawyers who have experience in this area.
+You will only really have one shot at getting a diversion and your best shot is getting help from lawyers who have experience in this area.

-If you ended up with a conviction or could not travel because of a non-conviction would that impact on you life or employment?
-If the answer to that is “yes” then you should talk to us.
+If you ended up with a conviction or could not travel because of a non-conviction would that impact on your life or employment?
+Would you like to avoid having a criminal record for life?
+If the answer to any of those questions is “yes” then you should talk to us.

 Check out some of the criminal cases we’ve defended which successfully resulted in a diversion: